 • Invite their suggestions and incorporate their ideas into the plan

-The children will be much more interested in following the routine, if they help to create it.
-Give a visual representation of the routine.
+Children will be much more interested in following the new plan if they help to create it.
+So give a visual representation of the routine.
 This could be a checklist, pictures, or photographs of your child in poses demonstrating the routine.
 Go ahead and let them ham it up!
 Creating this together can be fun stuff!
 One mom of a three-year-old had the idea of using a felt board with cut out felt figures of the morning routine.
 How cool is that?

 Whatever ritual or routine you put in place, it may become your BFF in providing parenting support!